Amalie Smith

-Amalie Smith (born 24 August 2009) is a British junior swimmer specialising in individual medley and breaststroke.
-She won two gold medals at the 2025 European Junior Swimming Championships and two silver medals at the 2025 World Aquatics Junior Swimming Championships.
+Amalie Smith (born 24 August 2009) is a British swimmer specialising in individual medley and breaststroke.
+She won two gold medals at the 2025 European Junior Swimming Championships, a further gold at the 2026 European Junior Swimming Championships, and two silver medals at the 2025 World Aquatics Junior Swimming Championships.
+Moving into senior swimming, she won three medals for England at the 2026 Commonwealth Games, including an individual silver in the 400 metres individual medley, before winning her first European senior gold medal, swimming the heat for Great Britain in the women's 4 x 200 freestyle relay at the 2026 European Aquatics Championships.

 Early life

 Amalie Smith was born on 24 August 2009 in Tonbridge, Kent, England.

 Career

 2025 European Junior Swimming Championships

 At the 2025 European Junior Swimming Championships in Šamorín, Slovakia, Smith claimed gold in the 200 metre individual medley in a championship-record 2:12.62.
-She followed up with gold in the 400 metre individual medley, posting a personal best of 4:37.02 to become the fastest 15-year-old in British history over that distance.
+She followed that up with gold in the 400 metre individual medley, posting a personal best of 4:37.02 to become the fastest 15-year-old in British history over that distance.

 2025 World Aquatics Junior Swimming Championships

-At the 2025 World Aquatics Junior Swimming Championships in Otopeni, Romania, Smith won silver in the 400 metre individual medley with a time of 4:35.49, finishing behind Argentina’s Agostina Hein who set a new championship record of 4:34.34.
+At the 2025 World Aquatics Junior Swimming Championships in Otopeni, Romania, Smith won silver in the 400 metre individual medley with a time of 4:35.49, finishing behind Argentina's Agostina Hein who set a new championship record of 4:34.34.
 Two days before her 16th birthday, she added silver in the 200 metre individual medley in 2:11.07, setting a new British age-group record for 15-year-olds.